slhck/slhck.github.io/posts.md

 redirect_from: "/articles-overview"
 ---

-I occasionally write about video encoding:
+I occasionally write about video encoding and software development on this blog.
+Here are the most recent posts:

 <ul>
   {% for post in site.posts %}